MicrosoftDocs/cpp-docs/docs/windows/comptr-internaladdref-method.md

 ms.workload: ["cplusplus", "uwp"]
 ---
 # ComPtr::InternalAddRef Method
-Increments the reference count of the interface associated with this ComPtr.
+Increments the reference count of the interface associated with this **ComPtr**.

 ## Syntax